 Vegan Jalapeño Popper Dip ~ warm, spicy, cheesy & completely addictive.
 Made with simple & wholesome ingredients.

-I really love spicy food, and I crave it often, especially when it’s in dip form.
-I also love jalapeño poppers, but I’m not always down to make them when that craving hits.
 This vegan Jalapeño Popper Dip takes care of all that in one shot.
 It’s easy to make, super cheesy and perfectly spicy.

 So, whenever I need a quick fix, I’ll make this tasty Dip, which I adapted from my Spicy Nacho Cheese.
 Both recipes have a similar method, just slightly varied ingredients.
 It’s kinda fun to turn a recipe into multiple ones.